Research on Facts

-We spoke to elderly people and their families.
+Shadowing and User Interviews.
+I spoke to elderly people and their families.
 Here are few insights from the interviews that validated our assumptions and helped us understand the user.
 The first 3 are the elderly personas and the next 3 are the family members of the elderly.

 System Diagram Based on Research Insights

-Information Architecture for the Mobile Application
+Information Architecture for the Mobile App

-The wireframes depict the entire flow and navigation of the mobile app
+The wireframes depict the entire flow and navigation of the mobile app.

-addressing the most prominent user activities on the mobile app
+Key Interactions addressing the most prominent user activities on the mobile app

-The wearable device has a wrist strap, microUSB charging port, 3.5mm audio port, and an emergency alert button which immediately notifies family members and caregivers with a single press.
+The wearable device has a wrist strap, micro USB charging port, 3.5mm audio port, and an emergency alert button which immediately notifies family members and caregivers with a single press.
 Additionally, it has a fall detection feature which automatically detects the fall and notifies the family members and caregivers.
 The wearable continuously monitors the pulse rate.
 Mobile app receives hourly summary of the pulse rate, and also receives alert when the pulse rate is outside the normal range.